lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

    ... -- None defined in this document --
 }
 ~~~
-{: #set-fixme title="Figure Name FixMe2"}
+{: #code-EvidenceStatementSet title="Definition of EvidenceStatementSet"}

-The expression illustrated in {{set-fixme}} maps ASN.1 Types for Evidence Statements to the OIDs
+The expression illustrated in {{code-EvidenceStatementSet}} maps ASN.1 Types for Evidence Statements to the OIDs
 that identify them.
 These mappings are are used to construct
 or parse EvidenceStatements.
 Evidence Statement formats are typically
 defined in other IETF standards, other standards bodies,